mythril-forge/vanilla-spells/spells/level-3/glyph-of-warding.md

 If the spell has a target, it targets the creature that triggered the glyph.
 If the spell affects an area, the area is centered on that creature.
 If the spell summons hostile creatures or creates harmful objects or traps, they appear as close as possible to the intruder and attack it.
-If the spell requires concentration, it lasts until the end of its full duration.
+If the spell requires **concentration**, it lasts until the end of its full duration.

 ## At Higher Levels
 When you cast this spell using a spell slot of 4th level or higher, the damage of an explosive runes glyph increases by `1d8` for each slot level above 3rd.